Devolutions/doc/docs/en/hub/dwl/devolutions-web-login-user-interface/dwl-user-interface-hub-business/index.md

 The main view, which is the one displayed when first opening {{ en.DWL }} in your browser, can be divided into three main sections:

 1. The ***Top Menu*** gives you access to some {{ en.DWL }} functionalities and settings.
-1. The ***Side Menu*** is directly linked to the central panel, as each tab changes what is displayed in the window depending on its function.
+1. The ***Side menu*** is directly linked to the central panel, as each tab changes what is displayed in the window depending on its function.
 1. The ***Content Area*** is where information will be displayed and where you can interact with {{ en.DWL }} functionalities corresponding to the different tabs.
 ![User Interface Sections](https://webdevolutions.azureedge.net/docs/en/hub/Hub2097.png)